-Our group members are: Beccy Brougham-Childs, Dorinda Charnaud, Kate Griffin, Sophie McGannity (lead) , Pen Polglase, and Servane Trefusis.
+Our group members have been: Beccy Brougham-Childs, Dorinda Charnaud, Kate Griffin, Sophie McGannity (lead), Pen Polglase, and Servane Trefusis.

 We call ourselves the ‘super group’; a combination of education and community facilities, the places and organisations that make the Parish a vibrant, attractive place to live for people of all ages.